Marvelous-Ogungbile/Paralympics-Game-Analysis/README.md

    *Silver* ` 🥈 21`
  *Bronze*`  🥉 21`

-•	Top Gold Medalists: Athletes with the most gold medals.
+•He's also the	Topping the  Gold🥇  Medalists: Athletes with the most gold medals.

 •	Event-wise Performance: Breakdown of athlete performance across different sporting events.